Credit scores are a little confusing, aren’t they?

-Not only is that $140,000 more than someone with excellent credit, it’s also $69,000 more than the purchase price of your home!
+Not only is that $140,000 more than someone with excellent credit, but it’s also $69,000 more than the purchase price of your home!

 But that’s not all, Melinda said.
 Let’s say you wanted to spend $1,500 per month on your mortgage.
 A buyer with subprime credit is going to use a big chunk of that $1,500 to pay their high interest rate, while the buyer with excellent credit will be paying much less in interest every month.

 Translation: Lenders will factor this into how much you can spend on your home.
 Better credit means you’ll get more money for a house.
-Bad credit means you’ll get less money for you house because you have to pay more in interest.
+Bad credit means you’ll get less money for your house because you have to pay more in interest.

 How Your Credit Score Can Affect Your Auto Loan

 The same goes for cars as well, Melinda said.
 The typical auto loan APR for a $25,000 car in 2012 for someone with excellent credit was 5.1%, while rates for subprime credit were 17.9%.

 The monthly difference?
 About $160, which means you’ll be paying $9,600 more over the life of the loan simply because of your credit score.

 The Big Cost of Bad Credit

 Now, combine this example – $9,600 – with the previous mortgage example where subprime borrows paid $140,000 more than people with excellent credit.